PavelCz/rl-adversarial-attack/README.md

 ## Train Neural Fictitious Self-Play(NFSP)

-Add argument `--evaluate` for testing and `--render` for watching agents playing on screen
+Add argument `--evaluate` for testing and `--render` for watching agents playing on screen.
+To attack agent 1 with Fast Gradient Sign Method(FGSM) use `--fgsm 1`

 ```
 python main.py --env 'PongDuel-v0'